microservice-formal-model/orleans-snapper-extension/README.md

 #### Prerequesites
 - (1) Clone the repository
 - (2) This project needs the latest .NET version installed.
 You can find the installation file [here](https://dotnet.microsoft.com/en-us/).
+- (3) Setting up Environment variable `esnapper`: This project requires an environment variable to be set to the root of the repository.
+      Add to your system variables a variable named `esnapper` with location: `.../orleans-snapper-extension/`.
 #### Starting the Server for Snapper
 In a PowerShell Window, navigate to the repository.
 The server can be started by using the `dotnet run --project SnapperServer` command.
 It is possible to state several options when starting the server, they are listed below: